rjspencer/docs/api.md

 action: _(required)_
 :	acceptable values are "like" or "unlike"

-The response will return the liked object, with the like count updated.
+The response will return the liked object with the like count updated.

 ## /repost.json